 Prior to the method of microsatellite analysis, variety comparisons and varieties were only comparative morphology (outer shape) of the vine possible.
-It described the varietal characteristics and tried to filter out characteristics that allowed the varieties to be identified and delineated.
+They described the varietal characteristics and tried to filter out characteristics that allowed the varieties to be identified and delineated.
 These morphological feature catalogs describe the phenotype the grape variety.
 Both approaches have advantages and disadvantages, but complement each other wonderfully.
-Genetic analyzes in the laboratory require only a small amount of genetic material as a starting material, the examinations are not dependent on external conditions such as season, plant age, health status, virus status or growth conditions at the site, which can disfigure the phenotype (the exterior) beyond recognition.
+Genetic analyzes in the laboratory require only a small amount of genetic material as starting material, the examinations are not dependent on external conditions such as season, plant age, health status, virus status or growth conditions at the site, which can disfigure the phenotype (the exterior) beyond recognition.

-Laboratory examinations can not simply be carried out blindly on thousands of vines in the field, as is possible quickly and without additional costs with the trained eye of the ampelographer.
+Laboratory examinations can not simply be carried out blindly on thousands of vines in the field, as is possible quickly and without additional costs with the trained eye of the ampelograph.
 Also, varieties that look like mutated clones or somatic chimeras vegetative propagation have yet to be better distinguished phenotypically.
-Because the color mutants of Pinot Noir, namely Pinot Gris and Pinot Blanc, are actually not their own, but different berry color variants of the same grape variety.
+Because the color mutants of Pinot Noir, namely Pinot gris and Pinot Blanc, are actually not their own, but different berry color variants of the same grape variety.
 It is a specific one mutation process which leads to loss of dark color.
 Somatic chimeras like Pinot Meunier (Black Riesling) or Garnacha Peluda can be much easier and faster visually by the strong leaf hair of the original varieties Pinot Noir or Garnacha Tinta differentiate than through elaborate genetic analyzes.

 For characterization by microsatellite analysis, experience has shown that these six specified markers are sufficient.
 For the clarification of relationships or even the demarcation of Clone and somatic chimeric Within a variety you have to use significantly more markers.
 But there is the rare exception that two outwardly different phenotypes (Varieties) have the same genotypic profile on six markers.
-Something like that can happen when getting out of a grape variety mutations in special cell layers a somatic chimera has branched off.
+Such a thing can happen when getting out of a grape variety mutations in special cell layers a somatic chimera has branched off.
 Even with varieties that have originated by self- or backcrossing (mother with child), can still be very similar.
 Especially in sibling with the same parents, this can sometimes lead to failure in the purely visual identification attempt.

 Since the mid-1990s, people have been involved in the genetic characterization of grape varieties.
-As a basis for comparison purposes, the fingerprints of several thousand varieties of the world's largest grape variety in the Domaine de Vassal were added Montpellier analyzed.
+As a basis for comparison purposes, the fingerprints of the several thousand varieties of the world's largest grape variety in the Domaine de Vassal were added Montpellier analyzed.
 A central European grapevine database is being developed (see also VIVC ).
 In recent years, the pedigree of hundreds of grape varieties has been identified or corrected in many cases compared to the information quite often incorrectly provided by breeders.
 Major Ampelographers Re DNA analysis are Dr. Jean-Michel Boursiquot Thierry Lacombe (France), Javier Ibáñez (Spain), dr. Erika Maul (Germany), Dr. med.
 Carole P. Meredith (USA), dr. Ferdinand Regner (Austria), Anna Schneider (Italy) and dr. Joseph.
 Vouillamoz (Switzerland).

 About the DNA analysis The chloroplast can also be the crossing direction be checked (mother and father), because these special organ cells are only used by the mother places passed.
 In 1997, Meredith and Bowers succeeded in the University of California for the first time to establish the parenting of a grape variety: Cabernet Sauvignon is out Cabernet Franc (Mother) x Sauvignon Blanc (Father) originated.
 As a result, some important Central European leading varieties as Gouais blanc (White Heunisch), Pinot and Savagnin ( Traminer ) be identified.
-The high age and the wide distribution of these varieties have promoted the spontaneous Einkreuzung and thus the emergence of many other grape varieties.
+The old age and the wide distribution of these varieties have promoted the spontaneous Einkreuzung and thus the emergence of many other grape varieties.
 The Gouais Blanc / Heunisch cultivated in the Middle Ages throughout Central Aegean has crossed in 80 grape varieties alone.

 For the first time, as with the paternity test, the genetic fingerprint can be used to reconstruct ancestry, determine relationships, or cross-breed hybrids recognize.
 However, a prerequisite is an extensive genetic analysis of at least 15 to 50 gene locations (markers).
-The Swiss biologist dr. José Vouillamoz thinks it should even be at least 30 to 60 (in the identification of Cabernet Sauvignon it was 35).
-Only if the potential parents are known by, for example, information from the breeder, are less enough.
+The Swiss biologist dr. José Vouillamoz thinks it should even be at least 30 to 60 (in the identification of the Cabernet Sauvignon it was 35).
+Only if the potential parents are known by, for example, information of the breeder, are less enough.
 Since each child inherits one chromosome each from the father and one from the mother, each grape variety at a specific genome must also each have a characteristic with the father places and the other with the mother places have in common.
-This rule is strict, that is, failure to meet the lineage criterion usually means the end of the lineage hypothesis.
+This rule is strict, meaning that failure to meet the lineage criterion usually means the end of the lineage hypothesis.
 The more genomes are included in the study, the safer it is.
 However, a 100% proof is not achievable because the hypothesis can only ever be positively tested on some selected but never on all loci.

-In the breeding Modern grape varieties with above all determined resistance abilities are used for some time also the manipulative genetic engineering, In this regard, the international project became IGGP (International Grape Genome Program).
+In the breeding modern grape varieties with above all determined resistance abilities are used for some time also the manipulative genetic engineering, In this regard, the international project IGGP (International Grape Genome Program).
 In tissue culture suspensions, one may introduce foreign resistance genes with desired properties into the genome of plant cells of certain conventional varieties.
-For example resistance against fungal diseases and virus or against animal pests like the dreaded ones phylloxera, From the genetically manipulated cells, it is possible to regenerate vine plants which, this time, do not represent a new variety, but have essentially preserved the genetic characteristics of the selected variety, but supplemented by the "improving" introduced foreign genes.
+For example resistance against fungal diseases and virus or against animal pests like the dreaded ones phylloxera, From the genetically manipulated cells, it is possible to regenerate vine plants which, this time, do not represent a new variety, but have essentially retained the genetic characteristics of the selected variety, but supplemented by the "improving" introduced foreign genes.

 However, the hoped-for effects mostly did not materialize or were not satisfactory in practice.
-In the case of woody plants, it is apparently not enough simply to introduce individual genes into the genome somewhere and to hope that such complex and environmentally-dependent properties as fungal resistance may already be expressed.
-The extent to which this technology will lead to success and practical application in terms of cost and cost in the vine, is currently not foreseeable and not in demand.
+In the case of woody plants, it is apparently not enough simply to introduce individual genes into the genome somewhere and to hope that such complex and environment-dependent properties as fungal resistance may already be expressed.
+The extent to which this technology will lead to success and practical application in terms of effort and costs in the vine is currently not foreseeable and not in demand.
 In any case, the introduction of genetically manipulated grape clones would further impoverish varieties and further reduce clone diversity to a few Clones to lead.
 Whether these artificially manipulated and disturbed in their genetic balance vine plants in mass vegetative propagation For a long time to prove stable, you can not answer today seriously.

 DNA analyzes in wine are being used today with great success wine adulteration (Pantschereien) track down.
-Researchers from the institute INRA In Montpellier, in 2002, a method was developed for DNA isolation from wine and must, with which it is possible to distinguish quality wines from cheaper blends.
+Researchers from the institute INRA In Montpellier, in 2002, a method was developed for the isolation of DNA from wine and must, with which one can distinguish pure quality wine from cheaper blends.
 The methodology has progressed so far that, with unfiltered wine, it is possible to determine from the variety-type fingerprint whether a wine from the grape variety specified has been varietal or added to other grape varieties.
 A quantitative determination of the proportions of the different varieties in wine is not (yet) possible, but it is very possible to reconstruct which varieties are present in the wine.

-Photos: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)